NVIDIA/aistore/cli/resources/download.md

 ### start

-`ais download start <source> <dest>`
+`ais download start SOURCE DESTINATION`

-Downloads the object(s) from `source` location and saves it as specified in `dest` location.
+Downloads the object(s) from `SOURCE` location and saves it as specified in `DESTINATION` location.
-`source` location can be link to single or range download:
+`SOURCE` location can be link to single or range download:
 * `gs://lpr-vision/imagenet/imagenet_train-000000.tgz`
 * `gs://lpr-vision/imagenet/imagenet_train-{000000..000140}.tgz`

-Currently, the schemas supported for `source` location are:
+Currently, the schemas supported for `SOURCE` location are:
 * `gs://` - refers to Google Cloud Storage, eg. `gs://bucket/sub_folder/object_name.tar`
 * `s3://` - refers to Amazon Web Services S3 storage, eg. `s3://bucket/sub_folder/object_name.tar`
 * `http://` or `https://` - refers to external link somewhere on the web, eg. `http://releases.ubuntu.com/18.04.1/ubuntu-18.04.1-desktop-amd64.iso`

-As for `dest` location, the only supported schema is `ais://` and the link should be constructed as follows: `ais://bucket/sub_folder/object_name.tar`, where:
+As for `DESTINATION` location, the only supported schema is `ais://` and the link should be constructed as follows: `ais://bucket/sub_folder/object_name.tar`, where:
 * `ais://` - schema, specifying that the destination is AIS cluster
 * `bucket` - bucket name where the object(s) will be stored
 * `sub_folder/object_name.tar` - in case of downloading a single file, this will be the name of the object saved in AIS cluster.